6 min read

 It’s a remarkably versatile framework allowing communication pipelines in hybrid cloud microservice architectures, between local applications, and among Docker containers.
 Built-in resource multi-tenancy allow you to run both processing and messaging services in the same cluster and on the same nodes.

 As more organizations adopt these microservices architectures, they will need better tools for monitoring and management.
-The MapR Converged Data Platform has already accomplished much of this with the following:
+The MapR Data Platform has already accomplished much of this with the following:

 At MapR, we believe that microservices architectures are going to see a leap in popularity.
-If you haven’t already, please stop over at the MapR Community Exchange where we encourage sharing of Converged Application Blueprints and MapR Monitoring Dashboards.
+If you haven’t already, please stop over at the MapR Community Exchange where we encourage sharing of Application Blueprints and MapR Monitoring Dashboards.

 In addition, we recommend reading the Streaming Architecture: Ideal Platform for Microservices Chapter of our Streaming Architecture: New Designs Using Apache Kafka and MapR Streams book, written by Ted Dunning and Ellen Friedman.